top of page

 Kente Circle

-Individual, couple, family, and group therapy for diverse communities in the Twin Cities.
+Culturally sensitive individual, family, relationship, and group therapy for diverse communities in the Twin Cities.

-Helps uninsured individuals and families access affordable coverage and care.
+Portico helps uninsured Minnesota individuals and families access affordable coverage and care.

 Post-Pandemic Mental Health: Data and Resources